syncfusion-content/xamarin-docs/Xamarin/DataGrid/MVVM.md

 {% endhighlight %}

+You can download the source code of the entire sample from [here]().

-## Binding columns collection from ViewModel in Xamarin.Forms.Datagrid
+## Binding columns collection from ViewModel in Xamarin.Forms DataGrid

-Using the below code snippet, bind any `Columns` type collection in the view model to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property to load the necessary columns in the datagrid.
+You can bind any `Columns` type collection in the view model to the [SfDataGrid.Columns](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.Columns.html) property to load the necessary columns in the datagrid.

 {% tab %}